luispuerto/luispuerto-net/_posts/2018-03-12-qgis-on-macos-with-homebrew.md

 $ brew edit qgis2
 ```

-Now you can edit the formula to be able to install QGIS 2.18.17.
-You can see how I modify [mine](https://github.com/luisspuerto/homebrew-osgeo4mac/blob/QGIS2.18.17/Formula/qgis2.rb) below that has highlighted the lines I've changed.
+Now you can edit the formula to be able to install QGIS 2.18.17. ~You can see how I modify mine~~[^1] below that has highlighted the lines I've changed.

 ```ruby
 <pre class="nums:true lang:ruby mark:12-13 decode:true" title="qgis2.rb" data-url="https://raw.githubusercontent.com/luisspuerto/homebrew-osgeo4mac/QGIS2.18.17/Formula/qgis2.rb">